socar-esther/Is_meta_learning_always_necessary/README.md

 ## Datasets
 - We open our domain benchmark set in https://socar-kp.github.io/sofar_image_dataset/
-- Download this dataset in ./datasets directory, named 'sofar_v3'
+- Download this dataset in ./datasets directory, and named this directory 'sofar_v3'

 ## How to run
 - Run the supervised learner (**ours**)